telerik/fiddler-docs/Extend-Fiddler/CookieExtension.md

 				/*
 		 * NB: You might not get called here until ~after~ one of the AutoTamper methods was called.
 		 * This is okay for us, because we created our mnuContentBlock in the constructor and its simply not
-		 * visible anywhere until this method is called and we merge it onto the Fiddler Main menu.
+		 * visible anywhere until this method is called and we merge it onto the Fiddler Classic Main menu.
 		 */
 				FiddlerApplication.UI.mnuMain.MenuItems.Add(mnuCookieTag);
 			}